Frequently Asked Questions About Christianity, Answered Honestly!

 - This was done thrice: and the vessel was received up again into heaven."

 It was revealed to the apostle Peter that now the separation from the Gentiles that these unclean meats signified is over (Ephesians 2:11-19).
 They have been joined together as one body in Christ Jesus, that these unclean meats that once signified the separation, was now permitted to be eaten signifying their communion in Christ.
-They can now lawfully keep company with the Gentiles.
+They can now lawfully keep company and be joined with the Gentiles, as long as they are in Christ.

 - "And he said unto them, Ye know how that it is an unlawful thing for a man that is a Jew to keep company, or come unto one of another nation; but God hath shewed me that I should not call any man common or unclean."